-As part of STM's strategic planning process and in line with the vision of STM for the next ten years, committees comprised of students, faculty, and staff articulated a set of core values.
+As part of STM's strategic planning process and in line with the vision of STM for the next 10 years, committees comprised of students, faculty, and staff articulated a set of core values.
 Inspired by the vision and practice of Jesus Christ and grounded in the Ignatian tradition, STM will educate a generation of theological and ministerial leaders who embody these values:

-Formation of Christian leaders for a variety of academic and ecclesial contexts and for faith-based service
+Forming Christian leaders for a variety of academic and ecclesial contexts and for faith-based service

-Engagement in scholarship, critical thinking, and the practices of prayer and discernment
+Engaging in scholarship, critical thinking, and the practices of prayer and discernment

-Forging of collaborative communities of learning and worship
+Forging collaborative communities of learning and worship

 In light of these values, STM has discerned five commitments that will guide decisions with regard to curriculum and formation.